S2-group/ATDx/README.md

        - If you input `1`.
          - This will be displayed `Please input the name of the Sistem Under Analysis`

-         - Then we should input the name of the project we want to analyse
+         - Input the name of the project we want to analyse

        - If you input `2`.
             - The analysis will run for all the projects.